nuvolaris/nuv/README.md

 The following environment variables allows to ovverride certain defaults.

 - `NUV_ROOT` is the  folder where `nuv` looks for its tasks.
 It is not defined, it follows the algorithm below to find it.
+- `NUV_BIN` is the  folder where `nuv` looks binaries (external command line tools).
+It is not defined, it defaults to the same directory where  `nuv` is located.
 - `NUV_REPO` is the github repo where `nuv` downloads its tasks.
 It it is not defined, it defaults to `https://github.com/nuvolaris/olaris`
 - `NUV_BRANCH` is the branch where `nuv` looks for its tasks.
 The branch to use is defined at build time and it is the base version (without the patch level).
 For example, if `nuv` is `0.3.0-morpheus` the branch to use will be `0.3-morpheus`